IndianaBonesUrMom/ESX_Marathonjob/README.md

 2. Players have to run around the map to finish the race.
 3. Inhuman speed or entering vehicles will disqualify players.
 4. Top time will dictate player paychecks.

+How to install?
+Import sql, configure, add to start